quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 "Oh I don't know," Ben said, "Probably, eventually.
 There's still a lot I'd like to do here.
 I've found I like working with my hands, doing things from the ground up, so I'd kind of like to at least get decent at doing it before giving up on this place.
 You know, I'd like to figure out how to grow things, and build myself a house better than that shack I've got right now.
 Maybe learn to draw or something.
 I guess I could do all that back on Earth, but it all seems a bit more meaningful here, maybe 'cause there's not much to distract me.
 It's like a studio for me I guess.

-"But yeah, I guess I'll eventually get bored and want to go and find Fulfillment someplace else.
+"But yeah, I guess I'll eventually get bored and want to go and find fulfillment someplace else.
 There's people here that want to just die here, but I don't think I'm one of them.
 Maybe I'll raise a kid or two -- it's a bit hard to do that on the Farm; the TK's strict about making sure they're brought up good, which is hard work for the parents here -- I never had any kids on Earth, seemed like too much of an ordeal, too much attachment involved... but not so much anymore, after I've been here for a while..."

 After a brief pause, he turned toward Serĉa and asked with a quizzical smile, "What?
 You planning on staying here like I did?"